chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 	- Sisu notices this: "*Ika*.
 What was that back there?"
 	- They whisper out of earshot of Boun.
 	- Raya deflects.
 "Yea.
 You didn't listen to me, I said not to go into the water.
 We'll dock as soon as possible and continue to Talon on Tuk-tuk."
 	- "Those cat things can outrun Tuk-tuk.
-If I had control of my full dragon power, I could fly us wherever, but a boat is still faster for long-distance travel!"
+If I had control of my full dragon power, I could fly us wherever, but I don’t, so for now a boat is still faster for long-distance travel!"
 	- Tuk-tuk lounges lazily, exhausted from the previous chase
 - Sisu: "Besides, we're also safer from the Druun on the water."
-	- Raya: "I never learnt how to drive a boat, and we can't be completely sure we can trust Boun, or any other sailor."
+	- Raya: "We can't be completely sure we can trust Boun, or any other sailor."
+	- Sisu: “Get your own boat”
+	- Raya: “I never learnt how to drive a boat.”
 	- Sisu: "You've tracked down every river's end in Kumandra, but you never learnt how to sail?
 Kumandra isn't that big.
 If you learnt how to sail, you would've taken much less than six years."
 	- Raya, "You got me, I just can’t swim."
 	- Sisu: "Then why didn't you learn?
-And come to think of it, if you assembled people and spread out, finding all the river's ends would've taken less than a year!"
+And come to think of it, if you assembled people and spread out, finding all the river's ends would've taken less than a few months!"
 	- Raya: "You can't trust anyone!"
 	- Sisu: "If you want the tribes to trust each other and unite under One Kumandra, you need to start by trusting me.
 What’s the truth, Raya?"
 - Raya sighs, downcast.
 	- with voiced-over'ed FLASHBACKS:
 	- "When my dad threw me into the water, to save me, the last thing I saw was him turning to stone.
 I wanted to cry, scream, wail.
 But how could I, when the river was drowning me?"
 - We see young Raya spasming in the water like adult Raya previously
 	- never dying, never living
 	- the river goes on for a long while…
 	- "So every time I fall into deep waters, my body does this *thing*…"
 	- NEXT FLASHBACK: Raya, a bit older now, trying to jump across the River, but falls in.
 She spasms again.
 - Back to present: "Every time, I'm reminded how my dad should've never given his trust to the other tribes."
 - Sisu: "I'm sorry I pushed us in.
 But Boun, he's just a kid, he's not the Namaari who hurt you all those years ago.
 Namaari now isn't the same Namaari who hurt you all those years ago either.
 It seems a little unfair to automatically assume the worst."
-- Raya swings her head around, deliberating.
+- Raya rolls her head around, deliberating.
 "I've been unfair to Boun, but Namaari is a different story."

 #### Late Lunch

 - "Food's ready!" calls Boun
 	- Raya sits up and goes over to Boun.
 	- "And now, for the legendary garnish!"
 - "Wait!!"
 	- Raya swaps out the herbs in Boun's basket (which are actually padipepper) with a whole head of actual lemongrass from her satchel
 	- Boun: "The colour's different."
 - Raya covers up: "These ones are fresher, they just grow like that."
 - Boun takes the actual lemongrass, expertly slices them up, and distributes it into the congee
 - "It's about the theatrics, the customers love the theatrics!"
 	- Boun takes a test scoop — he dramatically falls to his knees in awe
 - "*WAH!* I never thought shrimp congee could get any better."
 - Boun serves up a bowl for Raya first
 	- Boun notices that Raya's apprehensive
 - "You haven't even tasted it yet"
 - "Oh, it's just that.
 I've lived on my own dried jackfruit for the past 15 years of my life… I’m not saying you've poisoned my food!
 Haha!
 You wouldn't poison my food!
 I wouldn't poison *your* food!
 Hahahahaha….."
 - Sisu: "Quit being weird and eat the congee."
 - Raya: "…all I'm saying is that you never know!
 You know!"
 	- Sisu forces a spoonful of congee in her mouth
-		- Raya protests at first, but then she surrenders, groaning at how good it is, just like Young Namaari in Episode 1 tasting the full stew
+- Raya protests at first, but then she surrenders, groaning at how good it is
+	- (just like Young Namaari in Episode 1 tasting the full stew)
 - Raya mumbles: "I haven't tasted food like this in 15 years…"
-			- Young Namaari says this too in E1
+	- (Young Namaari says this too in E1)
 	- Boun serves up the rest
 - Sisu: "Hey, Boun, if it's ok with you, we'd like you to sail us to Talon."
 	- "Talon!
 Another tribe.
 I've never left Tail all my life."
-	- Raya: "Or just drop us off at the next stop, we'll just continue on Tuk-tuk—"
+	- Raya: "Or just drop us off at the next stop, we'll get our own boat—"
 	- "I think I could—"
 	- Raya: "No, we don't want to trouble you.
 The next stop."
 - Boun: "But first I'll need to make a quick stop on the way.
 There's something I need to do."